 We all have a number of myths we tend to believe about marriage.
-But true happiness is not found in your relationship with your husband Click To Tweet, but in your relationship with Christ.
+But true happiness is not found in your relationship with your husband, but in your relationship with Christ.
 Here are ten key principles to a more fulfilling marriage.

 - Your Husband Was Never Meant to Be Your Happily-Ever-After

 Asking your husband to be the source of your happiness is an unfair expectation.
-When you resolve to pursue loving Christ with all of your being, you will find the secret to… Click To Tweet Only then can you enjoy fellowship with your husband in a way that honors Christ and blesses him.
+When you resolve to pursue loving Christ with all of your being, you will find the secret to happiness lies in your relationship with God alone.
+Only then can you enjoy fellowship with your husband in a way that honors Christ and blesses him.

 - Respecting Your Husband Will Inspire Him to Love You More